-Policy FNP14 k) Cobgates, Falkner Road (Gross Area: 0.55ha.
-Approximate density: 110dph.
-Approximate capacity: 60 dwellings)
+Policy FNP14 h) Cobgates, Falkner Road (Gross Area: 0.55ha.
+Approximate density: 75dph.
+Approximate capacity: 40 dwellings)

 The development should respond to the local characteristics of the Central Farnham - Outside Conservation Area - Character Area as set out in the Farnham Design Statement, 2010.
 The site should enhance the setting of the Town Centre Conservation Area.
 The site would suit higher density smaller dwellings arranged in a courtyard layout behind frontage development to Falkner Road.